commercetools/commercetools-email-retry-processor/README.md

 ## Prerequisites

  - Java 8
- - CTP project, which contains the Email objects, which should be processed.
+ - CTP project used for email deliveries.
  - [API endpoint](#api-endpoint), which triggers the email delivery logic

 ## Configuration